I felt that soaking in hot springs is much more popular in Oregon than that in other states.

 Normally it is in quiet atmosphere except for the sound of flowing water.

-However it attracts endless stream of visitors as well.
+However, it attracts an endless stream of visitors as well.

 How do Oregonians like hot springs!

 Austin Hot Springs is in the northern part along the Cascade Range.